MichaelLarocca/blog-michael-jude-larocca/posts/2022/02-22/ShashiLo.md

 date: "2022-02-07"
 ---

-#### In this week's article, Senior UI Engineer Shashi Lo joins us on a Scrimba Livestream event to talk about the UI Design fundamentals, provide tips, and introduce us to his FREE Friday portfolio reviews!
+#### In this week's article, Senior UI Engineer Shashi Lo joins us on a Scrimba Livestream event to talk about the UI Design fundamentals, provide tips, and introduce us to his FREE portfolio reviews!

 ---